alanpich/tvImagePlus/docs/usage.md

 #### Additional phpThumb Parameters

-As default an *Image+* TV returns an relative URL to an cropped (and maybe constrained) image that is scaled by phpThumb.
+As default an *Image+* TV returns a relative URL to a cropped (and maybe constrained) image that is scaled by phpThumb.
 With this output option, you could assign several additional phpThumb parameters, that are used to generate the thumbnail image.